SobhanRadfar/Analysing-Empatica-E4-watch-data/README.md

 - How to run the code:
-All the mentioned file above, are imported to the main.ipynb. to get all the result need to run blocks in main.ipynb.
+All the mentioned files above, are imported to the main.ipynb. to get all the result need to run blocks in main.ipynb.

 - warning : Analysing Feature section in main.ipynb takes too long to run it.
 For this problem, after first run I saved the results in results.txt. it consist of all feature combination, their scores, winndows size and stride